P146737/Airline_Performance_2008_P146737/README.md

 - Flight 9E-5897 had both high delays and 4 cancellations.

 #### Summary and Recommendation:
+- ORD to LGA, LAX to SFO and ATL to LGA are high-risk routes for delays and cancellations.
+- Carriers like YV, MQ (American Eagle) and 9E (Pinnacle Airlines) had significantly higher average delays.
+- It is recommended to consider rescheduling or avoiding these specific flight numbers or routes, where possible.
+Airlines should review performance and resourcing on these critical routes.

 ## Conclusion
-This project demonstrates the use of big data tools (Hive+Python) to analyze real world airline performance data.
+This project demonstrates the use of big data tools (Hive+Python) to analyze real-world airline performance data.
 Key patterns in flight delays and cancellations were identified, with actionable recommendations provided for optimizing airline operations and passengers' travel planning.